Pratham-Chauhan/video-30sec-trimmer/README.md

-# video 30 seconds trim tool
+# whatsapp video 30-seconds trimmer
 Tool to trim, crop, or rotate the video in 30 sec segments for whatsapp status